MuhammadMajiid/ethmac_uvm_ITI_GP/README.md

-# Verification Ethernet MAC Layer
+# Verification of Ethernet MAC Layer

 This repository contains the RTL and SystemVerilog/UVM verification environment for an Ethernet Media Access Controller (MAC).
 It was developed as an Information Technology Institute (ITI) graduation project.